 Description: The objective of this course is to develop the student's ability to communicate in Spanish.
 Focus will be on refining speaking skills via directed conversation and spontaneous discussion.
-In addition, the student will add to his/her spoken and written vocabulary through usage of "frequency lists" with an accumulated total of approximately 1000 words.
-This course also focuses on refining reading comprehension skills through exposure to the works of key contemporary and classical writers from Spain and Spanish America.
+This course also focuses on refining reading comprehension skills through exposure to the works of key contemporary and classical writers from Spain and South America (Horacio Quiroga, Raul Cortazar, Gabriela Mistral).
 Selected masterpieces will be studied in the original Spanish while others will be presented in an abridged form appropriate for advanced secondary students.
 Various genres, including poetry, novel, drama, and short story will be studied.
 Students will also refine oral and written skills through class discussion and analyses of content and style.
 This course anchors a comprehensive intermediate program that will prepare students for advanced level courses in literature at the university level.